 Students will still be responsible for tuition and fees for courses they registered for and did not drop, even though the cost cannot be covered by financial aid due to non-attendance.

 Under the Higher Education Act, a student may become ineligible for federal student aid upon conviction of any offense involving the possession or sale of illegal drugs while receiving Title IV federal financial aid.
 Federal aid includes Federal Direct Loans, Federal PLUS Loans, Federal Graduate PLUS Loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Work Study.
-To learn more, see Drug Convictions and Financial Aid Eligibility.
+For information about penalties and how to regain eligibility for federal student aid, see Drug Convictions and Financial Aid Eligibility.

 Satisfactory Academic Progress (SAP): Federal Title IV SAP Policy

-Federal regulations mandate that colleges and universities review students’ academic records at least annually to ensure that students are making adequate progress toward degree completion to maintain eligibility for Federal Title IV financial aid funds.
-Title IV funds include Direct Loans (student and parent loans), Pell Grant, FSEOG grant, and Federal Work Study.
+Federal regulations require schools to review students’ academic records at least annually to ensure that students are making adequate progress toward degree completion to maintain eligibility for Federal Title IV financial aid funds.
+Federal funds include Direct Loans (student and parent loans), Pell Grant, FSEOG Grant, and Federal Work Study.
 Minimum academic standards for meeting Satisfactory Academic Progress (SAP) requirements are outlined below.
-Students must meet both the qualitative and quantitative standards to retain their federal aid eligibility.
+Students must meet both the qualitative and quantitative standards and not exceed maximum timeframe standards to remain eligible for federal financial aid.
 The SAP review is performed annually at the end of the spring semester.
 SAP standards apply to all students wishing to be considered for federal financial aid regardless of whether or not aid was received in prior semesters.
-Students who fail to meet SAP standards are considered ineligible to receive any federal financial aid funds until they have successfully gone through the appeal process and been placed on Financial Aid Probation (see below), or until they are able to meet the standards at a subsequent review point.
+Students who fail to meet SAP standards are considered ineligible to receive any federal financial aid funds until they have successfully gone through the appeal process and been placed on Financial Aid Probation or they are able to meet the standards at a subsequent review point.

 Undergraduate students must complete a percentage of credits attempted each year as shown on the following academic progress chart.
-Transfer credits accepted by the College and applied to the New Paltz degree are considered to be both attempted and completed credits for this purpose.
-The following are considered to be attempted credits, but are not considered to be successfully completed: F, H, I, U, W.
+Transfer credits accepted by the university and applied to the New Paltz degree are considered to be both attempted and completed credits for this purpose.
+The following are considered to be attempted credits, but are not considered to be successfully completed: F, I, R, U, W.

 Undergraduate Academic Progress Chart